MicrosoftDocs/learn/learn-pr/azure/backup-restore-azure-sql/includes/2-protect-database-with-backup.md

 ## How often do backups happen?

-There are backups for point-in-time restore, and there are backups for long-term retention.
+There are backups for point-in-time restore, and there are backups for long-term retention (LTR).

 SQL databases fully support point-in-time restore.
 They automatically create full backups, differential backups, and transaction log backups.
 SQL Database service schedules the first full backup as soon as you create the database.
 It usually finishes within 30 minutes, but it might take longer if the database is of significant size.

-After the first full backup, all further backups are scheduled automatically and managed silently in the background.
-The SQL Database service determines the exact timing of all database backups, because it balances the overall system workload.
+After the first full backup, SQL Database service schedules all further backups automatically and manages them silently in the background.
+The service determines the exact timing of all database backups, because it balances the overall system workload.
 You can't change or disable the backup jobs.

-Full backups for LTR are kept up to 10 years in Azure Blob storage accounts.
+SQL Database service keeps full backups for LTR for up to 10 years in Azure Blob storage accounts.
 You can configure the LTR policy to perform automatic weekly full backups.
 The storage of LTR backups depends on the frequency and the retention period that you choose.

 ## Storage costs

 Microsoft provides Azure backup services to create all-encompassing backups with a predictable pricing system that lets you easily keep track of any Azure data backup costs.
 Pricing for backing up SQL Server is based on paying for both instance costs (the data getting protected) and storage costs each month.

 By default, Azure backup copies seven days of your automated database backups to RA-GRS standard blob storage.
-Azure uses this storage for weekly full backups, daily differential backups, and transaction log backups that are copied every 5 minutes.
+Azure uses this storage for weekly full backups, daily differential backups, and transaction log backups that it copies every 5 minutes.
 The size of the transaction log depends on the rate of change of the database.

 Azure backups provide a minimum storage amount equal to 100 percent of database size at no extra charge.
 Extra consumption of backup storage is charged in gigabytes per month.